ChrisKeefe/ChrisKeefe.github.io/_posts/2022-06-07-i-sommerlyshuset.md

 Most of the time we spent in Tromsø, we spent catching up on clerical things.
 We shopped for groceries.
-I bought bigger rubber gloves, and some truly majestic rain pants.
+I bought bigger rubber gloves and some truly majestic rain pants.

 ![Chris flexing his muscles in neon yellow reflective rain pants, rain jacket, and blue rubber gloves]({{ site.image-dir }}/{{ page.slug }}/rain-pants.jpg)
 I am now invulnerable to the elements.